aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/export-equations-as-latex-expressions/_index.md

 ---
-title: How to export equations to other types of expressions
+title: How to export excel equations to other types of expressions
 linktitle: export equation
 type: docs
 weight: 100